-BENEFITS OF DMLS
+BENEFITS OF LaserCUSING

 DMLS’s additive metals and alloys are used for dense, corrosive resistant, and high-strength parts, which can be further treated through heat, stress relief, coating, and sterilization.

 The patented LaserCUSING® process from Concept Laser is used to create high-precision mechanically and thermally resilient metallic components.
 The term “LaserCUSING®,” coined from the C in Concept Laser and the word FUSING, describes the technology: The fusing process generates components layer by layer using 3D CAD data.

 In this process, fine metal powder is melted locally by a high-energy fiber laser.
 The material solidifies after cooling.
 The contour of the component is created by redirecting the laser beam using a mirror redirection unit (scanner).
 The part is built up layer by layer (with a layer thickness of 15 – 500 μm) by lowering the bottom of the build chamber, applying more powder and then melting again.